factscript/factscript/README.md

 companion object {
     init {
 ```
-... you are ready to script your first process in Flow!
+... you are ready to script your first process in Factscript!
 ```kotlin
 flow <CreditCard> {
 ```

-Every process definition in Flow starts with a message type that starts the process and an optional promise of how the process can finish.
+Every process definition in Factscript starts with a message type that starts the process and an optional promise of how the process can finish.
 This is information is particularly important if the process is not started manually but called by another process.
 ```kotlin
  on command ChargeCreditCard::class emit {
     success event CreditCardCharged::class